This post may contain affiliate links. Please see my disclosure policy for details.

 5. There will be all types of shows at Edinburgh Fringe Festival

-Stand up comedy and comic shows being the main attraction with famous comedians taking the stage.
+There are a plethora of shows which take place around the city.
+Stand-up comedy and comic shows are the main attraction with famous comedians taking the stage.

 There are literally hundreds of fringe venues dotted around the city (over 400!) so you will have to plan your evening if want to watch a few shows as they may be spread far apart!

 Luckily, Edinburgh is quite a compact city and so the walk shouldn’t take you long.

 Venues can be found in many forms such as historic theatres, courtyards, pubs, churches, museums, restaurants, alleyways, cafes, and more!

 Some of them you will have to pay to enter but some are completely free.